 - alarms would have to be ceiling mounted and interlinked

 Stronger fire safety standards and working smoke and heat detectors have been proven to significantly reduce casualties and fatalities occurring due to fires in the home.
-If the proposed changes are made this will mean that everyone will have the same level of protection from fire in their home regardless of whether it is privately owned, rented from a social landlord, private landlord or letting agency.
+If the proposed changes go ahead in 2020 this will mean that everyone will have the same level of protection from fire in their home regardless of whether it is privately owned, rented from a social landlord, private landlord or letting agency.

 If you need some help or advice on fitting smoke alarms and heat detectors in your property, Aberdeen Electricians Ltd can help.
 Get in touch or give us a call on 01224 900077